PowerMops/powermops-site/src/routes/pmops/Lesson-19.md

 of the justification options we provide, although we do have a few extras.
-One such extra is that we have four justification values for each view, one for each side, instead of just two (for horizontal and vertical) &mdash; this reflects the fact that views are more likely to be resized while a program is running, on a Mac than on a Newton.
+One such extra is that we have four justification values for each view, one for each side, instead of just two (for horizontal and vertical) --- this reflects the fact that views are more likely to be resized while a program is running, on a Mac than on a Newton.

 Here are the possible justification values (defined as constants):